 How L-Tyrosine Can Help You

 Tyrosine is there to help you to stay mentally sharp under pressure.
-What kind of ‘pressure’, you ask?
+The kinds of ‘pressure’ can be unique to everyone!

 - Cognitive performance when listening to loud music (90+ decibels)

-- Executive function and memory during cold water exposure
+- Executive function and memory during exposure to cold water (8,9)

 While Tyrosine might be best known for its cognitive-boosting effects under stress.
 Its long-range support for neurotransmitters will positively impact cognition across the board.
 For people of all backgrounds, too.